alexmilowski/k8s-s3-spark/README.md

 With Kubernetes-native Spark we no longer need YARN or a dedicated Spark cluster to run workloads.
-Instead, we can run Spark on Kubernetes (K8S) using K8S as the cluster and, in part, orchestrator.
+Instead, we can run Spark on Kubernetes (K8S) using K8S as the cluster and orchestrator of resources.
 This allows compute and memory requests for drivers and workers to be amortized across the K8S cluster.

-The remaining question is about where the data is access from the various "executor" pods:
+The remaining question is about how to access data from the various "executor" pods:

 ![Executor pod data options: local disks or SSD, HDFS, or S3?](k8s-data.png)